komazsofi/plantdiv_lid_sent_dk/src/lidproc/Extract_meta_results.md

 ## KMS2007

-The metadata extraction was succesful, no corrupt files occured in the dataset.
+The metadata extraction was successful, no corrupt files occurred in the dataset.
 The issue with the directory is that the downloaded files did not cover the whole of the Denmark (big blocks are missing).
 Furthermore one tile (6123_485) has an outlier.
 The header file of the las files contain limited information: no adjusted GPStime, no georeferencing information possible to retrieve.
 However linking the tiles to epgs:25832 (ETR89 UTM 32 N based on the GRS80 spheroid) gives the correct geographic location.
 The data acquisition times are possible to retrieve from the trajectory data (TODO).
 The las files were extracted with either using TerraScan or CPS/RTW LAS Lib v1.08.

 Based on visual exploration of random tiles the data is a first-last return LiDAR data and the point density is around 0.5 points/m^2.